QuantEcon/lecture-python-intro/lectures/networks.md

 Notice that, in this network, an edge $(u, v)$ exists for almost every choice of $u$ and $v$ (i.e., almost every country in the network).

-(In fact there are even more small arrows, which we have dropped for clarity.)
+(In fact, there are even more small arrows, which we have dropped for clarity.)

-Hence existence of an edge from one node to another is not particularly informative.
+Hence the existence of an edge from one node to another is not particularly informative.

 To understand the network, we need to record not just the existence or absence of a credit flow, but also the size of the flow.